bloxified/solar-executor/README.md

 # ⭐ Solar Executor Installation Guide
+## THIS IS IN BETA!
+USE AT YOUR OWN RISK!

 Welcome to the Solar Executor installation guide.
 Follow these steps to install the Solar Executor script on your system.